Click here to see the 2017 list of herbs available for sale. Contact me for an appointment.

 Costmary Tanacetum Balsamita

-Also known as Bible Leaf, because of its large oblong leaves which make neat, fragrant bookmarks and something to secretly chew on during long sermons.
+Also known as Bible Leaf, because of its large oblong leaves which make neat, fragrant bookmarks and something to secretly smell and chew on during long sermons.